BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 <img width="400" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/d9fb9202-30b0-4113-8226-18bb42ca7986">

-If you are not in the ATM-Sandbox, navigate to [AMT-Sandbox](https://requester.mturk.com/developer/sandbox) and sign in  using the account just created.
+If you are not in Sandbox, navigate to [AMT-Sandbox](https://requester.mturk.com/developer/sandbox) and sign in using the account just created.

 ### Creat Sandbox Project
-We will take Image Classification as an example to show how a Sandbox project can be created.
+We take the classification of a number of images as an example to show how a Sandbox project can be created.

+The reason is that usually we would have workers eavalute images, audios or videos, which need to be stored somewhere on the cloud and loaded to the assignment to be visible to workers, via a csv file containing the url of them.
+Therefore, it is necessary to explain how the csv file should look like.
+Image classification can be a minimal example to demonstrate how to achieve this.
+If your experiment does not contain anything that needs to be loaded from cloud sources, you do not need to provide the csv file.
+You can skip the part that concerns the csv file.

 #### Enter Properties
-Click on `Create` tag, and select Image Classifcation in Vision category, fianally click on `Create Project`.
+Click on `Create` tag, and select `Image Classifcation` in Vision category, fianally click on `Create Project`.

 <img width="500" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/7cf7097f-cf80-40f0-a8b4-0382f3c8eb8c">

-You will have to enter the following for a project:
+You will have to enter the following for creating a project:
 - `Project Name` is the name for you project managemtnt.
 It will only be shown to you.
 - `Title` will be shown to all workers on AMT (Sandbox in this case).
 Choose a unique title, so that it can be easily distinguished from other assignments, for us to search afterwards.
 I usually use my name and the current date and time, e.g., WuBowen-20240528-1553.
 However, in the real experiment, the title should be informative of your task for gathering participants.
 - `Reward per assignment` is the amount you will pay for each assignment.
 We set to 0.0 because this is only for test.
-- `Number of assignments per task` is how many participants you want to gather.
+- `Number of assignments per task` is how many responses you want for each HIT.
 We will set to 1 for testing.
-If you want to conduct preliminary experiment, input any number you want.
 - `Time allotted per assignment` is the time limitation for completing one assignment.
-- `Task expires in` is the duration of how long your task will last on Sandbox.
+- `Task expires in` is the duration of how long your task will last for workers to see and accept.
-- `Auto-approve and pay Workers in` means if you do not prove or reject a HIT for a period of time, the HIT will be automatically approved and the reward will be given to the worker who has completed this HIT.
+- `Auto-approve and pay Workers in` means if you do not approve or reject a response for a period of time, it will be automatically approved, so that the reward will be given to the worker who has completed this assignment.
 This will not happen in the Sandbox.
 - `Require that Workers be Masters to do your tasks`.
 AMT maintains a list of wokers who show high performance.
 Check to only allow Masters to complete your task.
 Although this is likely to improve the quality of the responses, more completion time is generally expected.
 Do not check Yes in Sandbox because you will not be able to test it using your non-Master account.
-- `Specify any additional qualifications Workers must meet to work on your tasks` provides creterions to filter out workers for specific need.
+- `Specify any additional qualifications Workers must meet to work on your tasks` provides creterions to filter out workers who do not meet.
 For example, sometimes we want our participants to be located in some contries.
 In our case, we can set the region of workers to  Japan.
 - `Task Visibility`.
-I do not really understanding the purpose of this option.
+I do not really understand the purpose of this option.
 Usually keep it `Public` will suffice.

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/dc63fd7b-3a0d-4aa9-9c0f-541253fa5da4">

 Finally, we can proceed to design the layout.

 #### Design Layout
-You will be presented by HTML codes, which defines the interface of the experiment.
+You will be presented with a template of HTML code, which defines the interface of the experiment.
-You can edit the content for you specific purpose.

-One thing that requires attention is how to load images in to this HTML.
+While you can edit the content for you specific purpose, one thing requiring attention is how to load images in to this HTML.
-In the following figure, there is a tag called `crowd-image-classifier` in the red box.
+In the code, there is a tag called `crowd-image-classifier` in the red box, as shown in the following figure.
 While it has four attributes, the `src` variable is crucial for loading images.

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/2084a2fa-fcbd-485c-b32e-73b6f5456b8b">

-When publishing a batch of assignments, a csv file is required.
+For image classification, when publishing a batch of assignments, a csv file is required to provide the urls to those images.
-In our case, the csv file contains a header called `image_url` followed by rows of urls of image, which looks like this:
+As an example, our csv file contains a column named by `image_url`, followed by rows of an url of an image, which looks like this:

 | image_url |
 | --- |